ktrnthsnr/Techly-KND/README.md

 This project is licensed under MIT

 ## Contributing
-Contributors of this project include Nicole Wallace for the posts and comments, David Stahl for the profile feature, and Asa Thisner for the search box functionality, and managing the Heroku uploads and content copies from local to Heroku JawsDB through the Mysql workbench.
+Contributors of this project include Nicole Wallace for the posts and comments, David Stahl for the profile feature and passport, and Asa Thisner for the search box functionality, and managing the Heroku uploads and content copies from local to Heroku JawsDB through the Mysql workbench.

 ## Tests
 The tests in this application verifies data formatting using Jest.
 To test run npm test